Sadraque/lpg-arduino-gas-detector/README.md

 # LPG_gasDetector
 <h3>Prototype of a LPG gas detector</h3>

-Prototype of the discipline Integrated Projects (Project Management) for the Computer Engineering and Electrical Engineering course at Centro Universitário UNA, Belo Horizonte - MG, Brazil.
+Prototype of the discipline Integrated Projects (Project Management) for the Computer Engineering and Electrical Engineering course at Centro Universitário UNA, Belo Horizonte - MG, Brazil.<br>
-<b>AUTHORS:</b> Sadraque Nunes, Marco Rodrigues, Patrick Lima, André Coelho, Bruno Morais and Jean Vidigal.
+<b>AUTHORS:</b> Sadraque Nunes, Marco Rodrigues, Patrick Lima, André Coelho, Bruno Morais and Jean Vidigal.<br>
 <b>PROFESSOR:</b> Elson de Abreu

 <p>This device was design for residential uses.
 It uses the Arduino UNO and MQ-5 sensor to find the gas presence.</p>